yhoazk/automo/network_protocols/icmp.md

       The internet header plus the first 64 bits of the original

 ### Control messages

+#### Echo or Echo reply

+      The address of the source in an echo message will be the destination of the echo reply message.
+To form an echo reply message, the source and destination addresses are simply reversed, the type code changed to 0, and the checksum recomputed.

 #### Source Quench (Deprecated)
  - Type: 4